cyberark/conjur-quickstart/README.md

 ### Using persistent Conjur configuration

-With small variations to the steps outlined above, it is possible to set up a Conjur OSS environment that retains Conjur configuration or state across Docker container restarts.
-Using the steps outlined below, a Conjur OSS environment can be set up that uses a local directory on the host to persist Conjur configuration across container restarts.
+With small variations to the steps outlined above, it is possible to set up a Conjur Open Source environment that retains Conjur configuration or state across Docker container restarts.
+Using the steps outlined below, a Conjur Open Source environment can be set up that uses a local directory on the host to persist Conjur configuration across container restarts.

-#### Set up a Conjur OSS environment with persistence
+#### Set up a Conjur Open Source environment with persistence

-1. If you are already running the Conjur OSS quickstart environment without persistence, bring down the associated containers:
+1. If you are already running the Conjur Open Source quickstart environment without persistence, bring down the associated containers:

    ```